suchialex/CINS3002-HW04/instructions.md

 In the function body

+  - Clear the existing code (you may leave the print statement)
   - Ask the user to provide the employee ID whose name needs to be updated and store in a variable
   - call the lookup function using the employee list passed as the parameter and the above variable
   - store the returned values in two variables
   - check if the first variable is True, if yes
     - Ask the user to provide a new first name by calling the validate_first_name() function
-    - Ask the user to provide a new last name by calling the validate_first_name() function
+    - Ask the user to provide a new last name by calling the validate_last_name() function
     - 🚩 You may have to import the validations module
     - concatenate the first and last names with a space in between
     - then modify the index+1 position in the employees list with the new full name
   - Outside the if block, return the employees list
 </details>

-## In main.py

 <details>
   <summary>
-    ✅ Call update_employee_name
+    ✅ Modify the update_employee_name call
   </summary>
-  After the display_employees, call the update_employee_name by passing the employees list returned by file_to_list as an argument.
+  In the appropriate elif block modify the update_employee_name - it now accepts one argument, employees list returned by file_to_list.
 Store the returned list in the same employees list variable (for simplicity)
 </details>

 <details>
   <summary>
-    ✅ Define delete_employee()
+    ✅ Modify delete_employee() function
   </summary>
   The objective is to ask the employee to enter the employee ID to be deleted and delete the corresponding elements from the employees list